SDK Quick Start

 ProblemFix

-Unsupported client typesp.wrap() supports OpenAI, AsyncOpenAI, Anthropic, AsyncAnthropic, and google.genai.Client (AI Studio + Vertex AI)
+Unsupported client typesp.wrap() supports OpenAI, AsyncOpenAI, Anthropic, AsyncAnthropic, google.genai.Client (AI Studio + Vertex AI), Deepgram, ElevenLabs, and boto3/aioboto3 bedrock-runtime clients

 Attribution page is emptyData appears within seconds.
 Try refreshing.